-7.2.
-SECTION ENVIRONMENT
+7.2 Section Environment

-- 1. All plant-based ingredients, if available, originate from organic cultivation or fair wild collection.
+1. All plant-based ingredients, if available, originate from organic cultivation or fair wild collection.
 If the vegetable raw material is available in "fair" quality, this will be used preferably.
 The enterprise develops a process by which it determines how to acquire raw materials according to the following priority: fair and certified organic > organic > plant-based.
-Indicators: percentage of purchase in number and quantity. - 2.
-At least one component of each end product is organic or sourced from fair wild collection (sustainable collection from the wild).
+Indicators: percentage of purchase in number and quantity.

+- 2. At least one component of each end product is organic or sourced from fair wild collection (sustainable collection from the wild).
 Indicators: percentage of the products per total number of products with organic components. - 3.
 No raw materials from fossil sources are used, neither in the packaging nor in the product itself.
 Indicators: should not be required. - 4.
 Palm oil is only used if it is sustainably cultivated, and which is produced in such a way that no indigenous peoples are driven off their land and no rainforest is felled. - 5.
 Companies that use palm oil-based raw materials (for example, emulsifiers, emollients, bodying agents, ascorbyl) in their products substitute these for sustainable palm oil-free ingredients. - 6.
+The company engages in the Science Based Target Initiative and identifies a reduction target for its industry. - 7.
 Direct energy use and greenhouse gas emissions are reduced to a minimum.
 Regarding indirect energy use, the company develops a procedure to reduce this to a minimum as well.
-Indicators: relation of energy to sold product = energy efficiency, but also how much emissions occur, possibly in combination with carbon neutrality. - 7.
+Indicators: relation of energy to sold product = energy efficiency, but also how much emissions occur, possibly in combination with carbon neutrality. - 8.
 Packaging is made out of materials which can be easily recycled.
 No use of multicomponent packaging.
 The design allows for efficient use of materials and the container can be completely and easily emptied.
 This can be demonstrated in comparison to other packaging.